 Is metal detecting worth doing?

 Metal detecting can absolutely be worthwhile.
-You can use a metal detector to find gold and other metals in the form of gold coins, silver coins, jewelry (like gold chains, rings, earrings, bracelets, or necklaces) and sell them for cash to a top online gold buyer like CashforGoldUSA — which has an A+ Better Business Bureau rating and is our top recommendation for selling gold scrap online.
+You can use a metal detector to find gold and other metals in the form of gold coins, silver coins, jewelry and sell them for cash to a top online gold buyer like CashforGoldUSA — which has an A+ Better Business Bureau rating and is our top recommendation for selling gold scrap online.

 You might also find historically significant items like old Civil War bullets that can be sold to a pawn shop or antique dealer — as long as you can legally take them from the site where you found them.